edgio-docs/edgio-docs/src/pages/guides/app_security/access_rules.md

     <Callout type="tip">

       {{ PRODUCT_SECURITY }} Premier and Standard customers are allowed to create up to 2 access rules that may contain up to 10,000 IP addresses or IP blocks.
 Once this limit is reached, all other access rules are limited to a maximum of 1,000 IP addresses or IP blocks.

-If you would like to create another access rule with more than 1,000 IP addresses or IP blocks, then you will first need to either delete a high-capacity access rule or reduce the number of IP addresses or IP blocks defined within it to less than 1,000.
+      If you would like to create an additional high-capacity access rule (i.e., an access rule that contains more than 1,000 IP addresses or IP blocks), then you will first need to either reduce the number of IP addresses or IP blocks defined within an existing high-capacity access rule to less than 1,000 or delete an existing high-capacity rule.

     </Callout>